-The Risk and Control Function independently and objectively assesses risk-taking activities of the first line of defence.
-It establishes relevant risk management frameworks, policies, processes and systems, and provides independent identification, assessment, monitoring and reporting of the Bank's risk profiles, portfolio concentrations and material risk issues.
+The Risk and Control Functions independently and objectively identify and assess risk-taking activities of the first line.
+They establish relevant risk management frameworks, policies, processes and systems, and provide independent identification, assessment, monitoring and reporting of the Bank's risk profiles, portfolio concentrations and material risk issues.